livewire/livewire/docs/loading.md

 </div>
 ```

 In the code above, the message "Waiting to process..." will be displayed whenever any Livewire action is triggered except for the process action.
-When the process action is invoked, the message will disappear, indicating that the processing action is underway.
+When the process action is invoked, the message won't appear, indicating that the processing action is underway.

 ## Customizing CSS display property